Pressure mounts on major tech companies to take tougher line against Russia

 “We need your support — in 2022, modern technology is perhaps the best answer to the tanks, multiple rocket launchers … and missiles,” he wrote.

-He also tweeted early Saturday that he had contacted Facebook parent company Meta, Google and Netflix, asking them to suspend services in Russia.
+He also tweeted early Saturday that he had contacted Facebook’s parent company, Meta, along with Google and Netflix, asking them to suspend services in Russia.
 He called on YouTube to block “propagandist” Russian channels.

-Sen. Mark R. Warner, chair of the Senate Intelligence Committee, called on Twitter and Facebook’s parent, Meta, to “assume a heightened posture” against information operations linked to Russia.
-The Virginia Democrat warned that as the invasion advances, “we can expect to see an escalation in Russia’s use of both overt and covert means to sow confusion about the conflict and promote disinformation narratives that weaken the global response to these illegal acts.”
+Sen. Mark R. Warner (D-Va.), chairman of the Senate Intelligence Committee, called on Twitter and Meta to “assume a heightened posture” against information operations linked to Russia.
+He warned that as the invasion advances, “we can expect to see an escalation in Russia’s use of both overt and covert means to sow confusion about the conflict and promote disinformation narratives that weaken the global response to these illegal acts.”

 And on Twitter, users called on their followers to report a YouTube channel with more than 22,000 followers that has been sharing videos that appeared to reveal the movements of Ukrainian troops.
 YouTube did not respond to a request for comment about the channel or video.